Drumpy/vrttv-boilerplate/README.md

 vercel --confirm
 ```

-2. Go to actions secrets in your Github Repository.
+2. Go to actions secrets in your GitHub Repository.

 ```bash
 https://github.com/your-username/your-repo-name/settings/secrets/actions/new